kiivihal/open-europeana/docs/deploy.md

 	cd ../dashboard
 	mvn clean package

-You can find the webapplications (henceforth referred to as war-files) in the target directories of each of the module.
+You can find the web-applications (henceforth referred to as war-files) in the target directories of each of the module.
 So you can find the `portal.war` in `./portal-lite/target/portal.war`

 ## Deploy components in Tomcat ##